 I’ve never been a fan of any company stating they are a business of integrity on their website.
 I believe integrity is best caught rather than taught.

 Accordingly, walking the talk versus talking the talk is far more attention-grabbing.
-And that’s why I wanted to give a standing ovation to one of the business developers at Pro Food Systems (PFS) in a recent meeting.
+And that’s why I want to give a standing ovation to one of the business developers at Pro Food Systems (PFS) in a recent meeting.
 But more on that later.

 My Favorite Example of Business Integrity – The Story of the Meloon Family

-One of the books I cherish in my library is Robert G. Flood’s, On the Waters of the World which may be out of print.
+One of the books I cherish in my library is Robert G. Flood’s On the Waters of the World, which may be out of print.

 The Meloon family started a pleasure-boat building business circa 1925.
 Their reputation for quality is shown during World War II when the family business was asked to meet a critical deadline helping General Dwight Eisenhower defeat Hitler’s armies along the Rhine.

 Success followed until they hit a major roadblock just a few years later.